Taking Training Seriously: Human Guidance and Management-Based Regulation of Artificial Intelligence: Techniques of Human-Guided Training

 \subsubsection{Augmented training data}

 The most straightforward way of incorporating human intelligence into the model is through its training data (Option A in Fig. \ref{fig:human-training}).
 Models are only capable of extracting information from which it's given.
 Therefore, providing high-quality, biased-free training samples is extremely important to a model’s performance and capabilities.
 However, state-of-the-art models are demonstratively slow learners, and requiring several magnitudes more data to learn simple tasks compared to humans.
 In some instances, the amount of training data required for a model to effectively learn a task means engineers must make a trade off between data quantity and quality.
-This makes training and collecting on purely domain-expert data unrealistic, and improbable training strategies for many human-guided models.
+This makes training and collecting on purely domain-expert data sometimes improbable depending on the task.
 However, there are some techniques to augment training data and embed human expertise into the training data to encourage human-aided learning.
 Boyd \etal utilized blurring to discourage the model from non-salient regions of the input image provided by human annotators \cite{boyd2022human}.